 Start by asking about their experience with businesses like yours.
 You can ask, “How many LLC clients in the tech/real estate/creative industry do you currently work with?”
 Follow up by asking about their communication style and who your primary point of contact will be.
 Most importantly, talk openly about services and pricing.
 A great question is, “Can you walk me through what’s included in your typical LLC tax preparation service and how you determine the fee?”
 This helps you understand the value you’re getting and ensures there are no surprises.

-What to Look For in a CPA
+Green Flags: What to Look For in a Tax Pro

 While there are many types of tax preparers, a Certified Public Accountant (CPA) is often the best choice for an LLC with complex needs.
 CPAs are held to a high ethical standard and have extensive training that goes beyond simple tax filing.
 They can offer strategic advice on everything from entity structure to long-term financial planning.